 However, as of April 2014, these laws changed.
 You can no longer have an interpreter during your practical test, and all theory test voiceovers have been removed.

 Laws On Language Support During A Driving Test

 During 2013, the Driving Standards Agency reviewed the use of an interpreter during a practical test and voiceover during a theory test.

-They have four different options to chose from:
+They had four different options to choose from:

 - Option 1: Remove voiceovers altogether and no longer allow any interpreters during practical or theory tests.